-Coronavirus: Your Questions Answered
+Coronavirus: Your questions answered

 Video

-Clive Myrie is joined by BBC Health Editor Hugh Pym and other experts to answer your questions.
+The BBC's Ben Brown spoke to Peter Drobac, a global health physician and Dr Amir Khan, a GP, to answer your questions surrounding the coronavirus epidemic.

-This programme was originally broadcast on the BBC News Channel on Monday 16 March.
+This programme was first broadcast on the BBC News Channel on Sunday 22 March 2020.

 -